luetkemj/jsrlt/tutorial/part7.md

 +render(player);
 ```

-Next we can use the new drawText function right after our layers have been rendered:
+Back in `./src/systems/render.js` we can use the new drawText function right after our layers are rendered:

 ```diff
   layer400Entities.get().forEach((entity) => {